luke-sutton/Writerside-Web-Dev-Notes/topics/Overview.md

+# LamdaLuke.com

-# Overview
+### Overview

-I wanted a place to keep my notes on web development and wanted to be able to access them online, and so I have created this site.
+I believe that explaining a topic truly helps to understand them and to cement the concepts learned.

+I created this site to fulfill that purpose by writing out learned topics in my own words or from examples I have liked online, keeping them as simple and concise as possible, and to also have my notes easily available to me everywhere, And if they can help anyone else that's great!

 ### Tech Stack
-These notes will focus on my chosen tech stack, which is -
+These notes will focus on my tech stack, which is -

 Frontend
 : Vue.js  or .Net MVC or plain HTML, CSS & JS